SiddhantAttavar/NPS-INR-Codewars-2022/Prelims/Problem1/Question.md

 ## Explanation:
 The 4th row of the triangle is `12 14 16 18`.
 Sum of all the numbers in the 4th row is 12+14+16+18 = 60.
 Hence, 60 is the output.

+## Constraints:
+The Output should be in the form of Integer, and not strings or arrays